brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 - DeepSpeed ZeRO-2 requires 0.161GB and 0.484GB for the with and without offload optimizations;
 - DeepSpeed ZeRO-3 requires 0.009GB and 0.190GB for the with and without offload optimizations;

-However, when activating pipelining, by launching with `--pipeline`:
+However, when activating pipelining, ie by launching with `--pipeline --pipeline_spec_layers`:
 - the base model requires 0.053GB for parameters;
 - ZeRO stage 2 requires 0.026GB and 0.079GB for the with and without offloading use cases;
 - ZeRO stage 3 requires 0.009GB and 0.038GB of memory, with and without offloading, respectively;

+Now, this kind of metric has many fallacies: it only measures parameter overheard, and does not take activations or other residual buffers (e.g. normalization varibles) into account, does not look at the batch size, etc. Also, the pipeline metrics are not accurate as pipeline parallelism is not compatible with ZeRO stages 2 or 3.

 ### Benchmark of memory and performance at runtime